PCMon/FlipperZero-BadUSB-BadKB-SysInfoAndWifi/README.md

 Download raw of FlipperZero Payload.txt

-Place discord webhook url into the line that says "PUT WEBHOOK HERE"
+Place discord webhook url into the line that says "PUT WEBHOOK HERE".

-**DO NOT** remove the quotation marks
+**DO NOT** remove the quotation marks.

 Move to FlipperZero and run :D